tokio-rs/website/content/tokio/tutorial/channels.md

 command needs to get the value and the `SET` command needs to know if the operation completed successfully.

-To pass the response, an `oneshot` channel is used.
+To pass the response, a `oneshot` channel is used.
 The `oneshot` channel is a single-producer, single-consumer channel optimized for sending a single value.
 In our case, the single value is the response.